Learn how to play football and stop feeling clueless watching from the sidelines.

 If you're looking to get a fun pick-up football game going, you will definitely need to modify the basic American football rules to fit the size of your group, your available equipment, and the size of your playing field.
 A very popular modified game is flag football.

-To find some fun kids sports activities that include modified football games, check out our list of free kids games.
+Search our fun kids sports activities that include modified football games.